LegendaryLinux/arch76-oryxpro5/README.md

 ```

 You'll want to set up your networking and locale information now, as `locale.conf` is required
-for the Grub terminal to run, and a properly configured hosts file is used as part of power
+for the Gnome terminal to run, and a properly configured hosts file is used as part of power
 management.

 Install an editor.